LyTracey/myrestaurant_frontend/README.md

 ## **Purpose**

-Moonlight Cafe was built to practice my full-stack engineering skills.
+I built this website to develop and practice my full-stack engineering skills.
 I chose a cafe as a real-world scenario to develop my use cases around from the perspective of managing and running a small cafe shop.
-Please note that this is a fictitious cafe!
+Please note that Moonlight Cafe is a fictitious cafe!

-The main use cases I developed this website around are:
+I developed this website around these main use cases:
-> As a manager, I would like to have an overview of the cafe's sales, revenue, profits, and be warned of anything I should be aware of.
+> As a manager, I would like to have an overview of the cafe's sales, revenue, profits, and be warned of anything that's out of stock.

 > As a sales staff member, I require an application I can use to record orders.
 I also need an overview of the cafe's sales and be warned of anything that's out of stock.